1. What programs are available and when do they start?

 19. What insurance do I need?

-Comprehensive travel & health insurance covering China for the full stay is mandatory; proof is requested during onboarding at the university.
+Comprehensive travel & health insurance covering China for the full stay is mandatory.

 20. How safe is Shanghai?